 The Business Registration Division has the power to administratively dissolve a Hawaii corporation by signing a decree of dissolution that recites the grounds for dissolution and its effective date.
 Frequently the reason for the dissolution is the failure by a corporation’s officers to file its annual reports for two years in a row.

-Contact us about your questions regarding any of your Hawaii corporation’s issues.
+Contact us with your questions regarding any of your Hawaii corporation’s issues.
 We can guide you safely through the often confusing laws and requirements.

 More Articles on Hawaii Corporate and Business Law